 - If you live in an area that freezes during the winter, consider the damage a cold attic can cause.
 Hot-and-cold cycles can cause products to delaminate, discolor, harden and become brittle.

 - It’s human nature to fill the space we have.
 So beware of stuffing your attic with junk that you don’t really need to save.
 Sift through your storage items and decide what you really want to keep and what you can donate or throw away.
 Don’t just shove it out of sight because you’re attic is cleaned up and ready for storing things.

 - Watch out for exposed nails.
-A sharp edge can puncture your items if it brushes against then or if you pile them on top of it.
+A sharp edge can puncture your items if it brushes against them or if you pile them on top of it.

-- If your attic doesn’t have its own floor—and it’s likely that’s the case; the ceiling of the house often creates the floor of an attic—don’t place anything heavy directly on the drywall.
+- If your attic doesn’t have its own floor (which is most likely the case) the ceiling of the house often creates the floor of an attic.
+Do not place anything heavy directly on the drywall.
 It’s unsupported and will not hold much weight.
 Even a slightly heavy box can push right through the ceiling and into the house—which will leave you with a big hole in the ceiling to repair.